 The policy also covers issues of young workers, labour, monitoring and remediation.
 In terms of implementation, the policy provides as follows:

-- All actions to avoid child labour shall be implemented by taking the child's best interests into account. - Broadband Communication Networks requires that all suppliers shall recognise the U.N.
-Convention on the Rights of the Child, and that the suppliers comply with all relevant national and international laws, regulations and provisions applicable in the country of production. - Suppliers are obliged to take the appropriate measures to ensure that no child labour occurs at suppliers' and their sub-contractors' places of production. - If child labour is found in any place of production, Broadband Communication Networks will require the supplier to implement a corrective action plan.
-If corrective action is not implemented within the agreed time-frame, or if repeated violations occur, Broadband Communication Networks will terminate all business with the supplier concerned.
-The corrective action plan shall take the child's best interests into consideration. - The supplier shall effectively communicate to all its sub-contractors, as well as to its own coworkers, the content of Broadband Communication Networks No Child Labour Policy, and ensure that all measures required are implemented accordingly.
+- All actions to avoid child labour shall be implemented by taking the child's best interests into account. - All our suppliers shall ecognize the U.N.
+Convention on the Rights of the Child, and that the suppliers comply with all relevant national and international laws, regulations

+- and provisions applicable in the country of production. - Suppliers are obliged to take the appropriate measures to ensure that no child labour occurs at suppliers' and their subcontractors' places of production. - If child labour is found in any of production, place company will require the supplier to implement a corrective action plan.
+If corrective action is not implemented within the agreed time-frame, or if repeated violations occur, we will terminate all business with the supplier concerned.
+The corrective action plan shall take the child's best interests into consideration. - The effectively supplier shall communicate to all its subcontractors, as well as to its own co-workers, the content Broadband Communication Networks No Child Labour Policy. and ensure that all measures reauired implemented are accordingly.

 We have written to our suppliers and requested them not to engage child labour in any of our projects.
-Additionally, when vetting our suppliers they have to declare that they do not engage child labour.
+Additionally, when vetting our suppliers, they have to declare that they do not engage child labour.